spierala/mini-rx-store/docs/docs/component-store.md

 :::info
 It makes sense to add the ImmutableStateExtension to `configureComponentStores`.
-Like that every Component Store can benefit from immutable state.
+Like that every Local Store can benefit from immutable state.

-The LoggerExtension can be added to individual Component Stores for debugging purposes (["Local setup"](#local-setup)).
+The LoggerExtension can be added to individual Local Stores for debugging purposes (["Local setup"](#local-setup)).

-Regarding the `undo` API: add the UndoExtension to the Component Stores which need the undo functionality (["Local setup"](#local-setup)).
+Regarding the `undo` API: add the UndoExtension to the Local Stores which need the undo functionality (["Local setup"](#local-setup)).
 :::info